swethaiyerPM/microsoft-graph-docs/api-reference/beta/includes/snippets/csharp/create-customauthenticationextension-from--csharp-snippets.md

 	AdditionalData = new Dictionary<string, object>
 	{
 		{
-			"claimsForTokenConfiguration" , new List<>
+			"claimsForTokenConfiguration" , new List<ObjectObject>
 			{
-				new
+				new ObjectObject
 				{
 					ClaimIdInApiResponse = "DateOfBirth",
 				},
-				new
+				new ObjectObject
 				{
 					ClaimIdInApiResponse = "CustomRoles",
 				},